 Requirements for Foreign Currency Accounts

-Authority has been delegated to the Authorized Dealers (domestic banks) to open foreign accounts for export earners, foreign investors and other appropriate entities/individuals in accordance with their specific regulations.
-As such, these account balances are expected to be fluid and maintained at low levels.
-A ceiling is set by the domestic bank for the maximum amount of foreign currency which can be held in those accounts.
-Balances above the ceiling should be sold to the domestic bank.
-Domestic banks may not provide foreign currency accounts to non-residents, who are instead encouraged to do business with institutions licensed under the International Banking Act.
+Authority has been delegated to Authorised Dealers (domestic banks) to open foreign currency accounts for export earners, foreign embassies, and other eligible entities or individuals, in accordance with applicable exchange control regulations.
+Entities that do not automatically qualify must obtain prior approval from the Central Bank.
+Domestic banks establish a ceiling on the maximum amount of foreign currency that may be held in these accounts, and any excess must be sold to the domestic bank to ensure compliance and liquidity.
+Domestic banks are not permitted to open foreign currency accounts for non-residents, who are instead encouraged to conduct their banking with institutions licensed under the International Banking Act.

 Legal entities that automatically qualify to operate a foreign currency account include: